Thomson Andrews

-He has been certified as a Performing Vocalist by Trinity College Of Music, London, and has briefly trained in Hindustani classical singing.
+He has been certified as a Performing Vocalist by Trinity College Of Music, London and has briefly trained in Hindustani classical singing.
 Apart from live performances, he also sings on and arranges voicings for films playback songs & background scores.
-Thomson has sung film songs and ad jingles in several Indian languages such as – Hindi, Tamil, Telugu, Malayalam, Kannada, Tulu, Marathi, Bengali.
-He also has several International ad jingles to his credit for products in Kenya, Tanzania, Nigeria, West Indies, and more.
+Thomson has sung film songs and ad jingles in several Indian languages such as – Hindi, Tamil, Telugu, Malayalam, Kannada, Tulu, Marathi and Bengali.
+He also has several international ad jingles to his credit for products in Kenya, Tanzania, Nigeria, West Indies, and more.
 He also sings in foreign languages such as Swahili, Portuguese, Spanish, Turkish and more.
 His debut Neo-Soul single ' People Ain't Things was mastered by Grammy Award winning mastering engineer Reuben Cohen from Lurssen Mastering in Hollywood, California.
-He is one of the few Indian indie artists whose music has featured on national television networks like MTV Indies, VH1 India and 9xO and the radio station Radio One (India).
-He is also known for his quirky style, funky hair- do's, and glasses.
+His music has featured on national television networks like MTV Indies, VH1 India and 9xO and the radio station Radio One (India).
 Thomson performed for Vogue India's Women Empowerment initiative #VogueEmpower in 2014.
 Besides his solo accolades, projects, Motown, R&B, Funk music tribute concerts and collaborations, he is part of a popular Indian A cappella ensemble called Raaga Trippin' with whom he performs live shows and creates unique renditions of cover songs as well as originals.

-In 2020, Embracing an open format and interactive style to his performances, Thomson's musical influences and songwriting skills include the genres of pop, R&B, funk, Neo-soul, blues, soul, jazz, gospel, hip-hop, opera, soft rock, rock and roll and Sufi.
-He also mentors new talent via his Indie Music Label Throan Of Art Music, guiding them with professional singing tips onstage and in the recording studio.
+In 2020, Thomson's musical influences and songwriting skills include the genres of pop, R&B, funk, Neo-soul, blues, soul, jazz, gospel, hip-hop, opera, soft rock, rock and roll and Sufi.
+He also mentors new musicians via his Indie Music Label Throan Of Art Music, guiding them with professional singing tips onstage and in the recording studio.

 Early life

-Andrews' involvement in music began when he sang at school competitions.
+Andrews' involvement in music began when he first participated in school competitions.
 As a Roman Catholic, he also participated in his church choir.
 His family had roots in Gospel music and its related genres such as blues, soul, and R&B. Andrews was born in Mumbai to a liberal South Indian family, with a father from Kerala and a mother from Chennai.
 In 2005, he won a gospel talent show at the age of seventeen.
 He continued working while pursuing his college education as a science major.
-Andrews did not pursue music full-time.
+Andrews did not pursue a full-time music occupation.
 Instead, he began a corporate career and worked for four years, gaining experience in auditing, human resources, inventory, and contact centres among others.
 To pursue his musical ambitions, Andrews switched to teaching Western music.
 He then started doing shows and concert performances.